Traditional Rare Coin Investment

 An investment coin with a story is always better than one without.
 Stories and the history behind them are important because they bring these real treasures to life.
 Not just for you, but for the next buyer of your coin.
 The more compelling the coin story the better your opportunity for profit.
 It’s like location in real estate.
 An interesting or historical fact that relates to your coin is like ocean front real estate.
 It creates demand and insures attention.
-This provides more bidders which may push prices higher over time.
+This provides more bidders which may push prices higher.

 WATCH PRICE HISTORY CAREFULLY